fedora-infra/anitya/docs/contributing.rst

 Contribution Guidelines
 =======================

-When you make a pull request, someone from the release-monitoring organization will review your code.
+When you make a pull request, someone from the fedora-infra organization will review your code.
 Please make sure you follow the guidelines below:

 Python Support
 --------------

-Anitya supports Python 2.7 and Python 3.4 or greater so please ensure the code you submit works with these versions.
+Anitya supports Python 3.6 or greater so please ensure the code you submit works with these versions.
 The test suite will run against all supported Python versions to make this easier.

 Code Style
 ----------